The-FireHub-Project-old/TheCore/docs/topics/api/StrMB.md

 ### ### Get part of string

 <p><format style="italic">Performs a multibyte safe [[StrSB#part()]] operation based on the number of characters.
 Position is counted
 from the beginning of $string.
-First character's position is 0.
-Second character position is 1, and so on.</format></p>
+The first character's position is 0.
+The second character's position is 1, and so on.</format></p>

 <deflist><def title="Source code:">
                 <a href="https://github.com/The-FireHub-Project/Core/blob/develop-pre-alpha-m1/src/support/lowlevel/firehub.StrMB.php#L111">